 your freedom a celebration and your security a matter of our own.

 May God give us the strength never to fail you again!

 Viva Timor Leste!

-Walter Dorn served as an United Nations Electoral Officer in the summer of 1999 leading up to the Referendum of 30 August 1999.
-He was stationed in Suai and registered many people at the Ave Maria Church in Suai, the site of a subsequent massacre (6 September 1999).
-This poem is dedicated to the late Padre Fransisco and the late Padre Hilario, of Zumalai and Suai, respectively.
+I served as a UN District Electoral Officer in the summer of 1999 leading up to the Referendum (“Popular Consultation”) of 30 August 1999.
+I was stationed in Suai and registered many people at the Ave Maria Church in Suai, the site of the subsequent massacre (6 September 1999).
+This poem is dedicated to my friends, the late Padre Francisco and the late Padre Hilario, of Zumalai and Suai, who died in the massacre.
 At the request of the Vicar of the Dili Cathedral this poem was translated into Tetun and Bahasa Indonesia for display in the foyer of the Cathedral.